dullhunk/book/careers-lab/cv-errors.md

 ## References (REF)

+The last thing on your CV

   1. **ON REQUEST** Usually you can just say "references available on request" rather than listing all your referees.
 IF you have space, listing your referees will make it easier for the employer as they won't need to contact you again to get them, but most people won't have space to include them all.
 Also by saying "on request" you know when the references will be taken up (because you'll be notified) so you have more control over the process.
   2. **ASK YOUR REFEREES** Make sure you check with your referees before references are taken up (often after your interview), its good to have a mixture of referees from different places if you can (e.g. Employers, University tutors etc) and you obviously need to be confident that they will write you a good reference.

 ## Next steps

+What you could do next

 * According to Linus's Law http://enwp.org/Linus%27s_Law ''given enough eyeballs, all bugs are shallow'' the more people who see your CV, the more bugs you can get rid of.
 Do a peer-review / CV swap with a fellow student (if you haven't already).
 Show it to your friends and family.
 * See five things you can do today  http://www.careers.manchester.ac.uk/myfuture/ and mid-degree advice (for 2nd years)  http://www.careers.manchester.ac.uk/middegree/ from the careers service